cxzhou35/Awesome-dotfiles/tmux/README.md

-## Here is the tmux config file for zicx.
+## Here is the tmux config file for zicx
 #### The setup guidance is below:
 ```bash
 cd